 We devised the Big Stories for Small Feet, an art of storytelling campaign, where kids created their own urban myth and legend inspired stories to tell their parents at bedtime.

-Launched in specially designed English lessons the kids watched the trailer and learnt about the myths and legends topic.
+Launched in specially designed English lessons, the kids watched the trailer and learnt about the myths and legends topic.
 Over a series of follow up lessons in creative writing they developed their stories, putting them to the ultimate test at bedtime by reading to their parents.

-The campaign extended into art lessons with a competition for kids to design the book cover for their story.
+This family marketing campaign extended into art lessons with a competition for kids to design the book cover for their story.

 We partnered with First News to promote the film and The National Literacy Trust to support the in school activity.